-The demand for travel trust accounts has skyrocketed over the last year, and understandably so.
-The COVID-19 pandemic has shone a light on the state of financial protection in travel and has highlighted the benefits of the trust solution to travel businesses, stakeholders and consumers.
+While it caused a lot of havoc within the industry, the Covid pandemic shone a light on the state of financial protection in travel and highlighted the benefits of the trust solution to travel businesses, stakeholders and consumers.
+Though they still aren’t widely understood, travel trust accounts are a serious consideration for many businesses.

 What is a Travel Trust Account?